-With so many different career choices for teachers available, you will have plenty of routes you can take to branch out of the classroom, whether while remaining within the education field or by entering a completely new industry.
+With so many different career choices for teachers available, you will have plenty of routes you can take to branch out of the classroom, whether while remaining within the education field or by entering an entirely new industry.

 There are many other job options for teachers or administrators to research.

-Once you make a decision about changing your career, you will need to develop a new resume and cover letter geared toward your new job target!
+Once you decide on changing your career, you will need to develop a new resume and cover letter geared toward your new job target!

 Writing a Career Change Resume

 If you are thinking about changing your career, then the resume you want to write will be entirely different from your original teaching resume.

 It will be vital to communicate how the teaching skills, education, and work experience you have will transfer over to the skills, training, and experience needed for the new position.

 There are a few research and writing steps and strategies to follow to create a resume and cover letter that exhibits how you are qualified for the new targeted position.